Dear Leah Renee,

 I’ve heard that smoothies are similar in health benefits to that of juicing, but more filling.
 I have found that most smoothies are really high in sugar and made with ingredients that aren’t that healthy.
 Do you have some good tips for making smoothies to keep my diet on track and still get extra nutrients that I need?
 Thanks so much! ~Amanda, TX

-As you can imagine, making a list for fruits and vegetables can go on for a long time, but again I chose to highlight ones I thought work best most frequently in smoothies.
-The more that’s listed, the more complicated it gets.
-All of these ingredients should be pretty easy to find in your local natural foods store, and of course, buy organic when possible!
-The sweeteners should be kept at a minimum, that includes the amount of fruit added (even foods that are really good for you should not necessarily be consumed in abundance).
+As you can imagine, making a list for any of the ingredients above could be endless, but I chose to highlight ones I think are the easiest to access and work best.
+All of these ingredients should be pretty easy to find in your local natural foods store, and buy organic whenever possible!
+Sweeteners should be kept at a minimum if your concerned with sugar content, including fruit, dates, and honey.
 You can choose one from each category, or multiple from just a few–it’s up to you!
-I think half the fun is the trial and error, because more often than not even if you don’t like it at first, it doesn’t necessarily have to go to waste!
-If it’s too bitter, add a little more stevia.
-If it’s lacking some flavor, add some cinnamon.
+The servings are a guide.
+I think half the fun is the trial and error!
+If it’s too bitter, add a little more honey.
+If it’s lacking some flavor, add some cinnamon or even some good quality salt.
 If it’s too thick, add some more liquid.
 Too runny?
 Throw some ice in the blender or add a little more banana.
-If you are looking for a meal replacement, be sure to add some extra protein.
-If you’re looking for a snack, then just throw in a few ingredients like a fruit, greens, antioxidant, and a few nuts (you may use nut butters interchangeably–just remember portion control again.
-One tablespoon is plenty for a snack when combined with other ingredients!).
-Remember to read the labels when it comes to items like spirulina, nutritional yeast, any fiber or added protein, chia seeds, and silken tofu.
-You should stick to what calls for one serving amount (such as one teaspoon of spirulina).
+If you are looking to really fill up, or are a male reading this, add some extra protein.
+If you’re looking for a snack, then just throw in only a few ingredients like a fruit, greens, antioxidant, and a few nuts (you may use nut butters interchangeably-1 TB should suffice!) .
+The additions at the bottom are best at 1 teaspoon – 1 tablespoon.

-Fruits can be frozen or fresh.
+Fruits can be fresh or frozen.
 It’s a common misconception that you lose a lot of nutrients if the fruit is frozen.
 I think in some cases, it can be just the opposite!
-Unless you are buying local, grow it yourself, or you’re choosing fruits (and veggies–frozen spinach is awesome) that are in season and did not have to travel far, chances are you’re not missing out–the fruits and veggies are usually packaged straight away and frozen so nutrients remain intact.
+Unless you are buying local, grow it yourself, or you’re choosing fruits that are in season and did not have to travel far, chances are you’re not missing out–the fruits and veggies are usually picked, packed, and frozen so nutrients remain intact.
 Don’t forget you can freeze your own fruit too!
 Take advantage of the summer months when fruit in plentiful, in season, and on sale.
 Buy more and store!
 Make sure to wash them first before putting them in the freezer!
 Banana’s?
 Freeze them too!
-Peel off the skin and slice them up.
-Frozen bananas make for an awesome smoothie texture.
+Peel off the skin and break them in half.
+Frozen bananas make a nice thick smoothie texture (as do avocados).
 Are you salivating yet?!
 Go!
 Start blending!